botlaram/developer/terraform/README.md

     location              = "East US"
     vm_size               = "Standard_DS1_v2"
     network_interface_ids = [azurerm_network_interface.example.id]
-    ...
     }
     ```

 3. Run the Terraform Import Command

     Use the terraform import command to associate the manually created resource with the resource block in your configuration.

-Example:
-Replace placeholders ({subscriptionId}, {resourceGroupName}, {vmName}) with the actual values for your resource.
+    Example: Replace placeholders ({subscriptionId}, {resourceGroupName}, {vmName}) with the actual values for your resource.

     ```bash
     terraform import azurerm_virtual_machine.example /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachines/{vmName}
     ```

 4. Refresh the State

     After importing, run the terraform plan command to verify that the resource's current state matches the Terraform configuration.

     ```bash
     terraform plan
     ```

     If there are discrepancies, Terraform will show a plan to align the state with the configuration.

 ## terraform taint

 Terraform taint command marks a specific resource in the Terraform state as "tainted," meaning it needs to be destroyed and recreated during the next terraform apply.

-Use Case:

-A resource is in a bad state (e.g., misconfigured, corrupted, or broken).
+Use Case: A resource is in a bad state (e.g., misconfigured, corrupted, or broken).
 You want to force a resource to be recreated without modifying its configuration.

-Workflow:

 1. Mark the Resource as Tainted: